billhails/CEKF/docs/PRINT.md

 `(letrec ((print$bool ...` etc.

-We might start by looking at what these compiled functions might look like:
+We might start by looking at what these generated functions might look like:

 ## special case list of char